 Their goal in WeChat?
 Let Chinese investors dream about Dubai and its luxurious lifestyle.
 In order to do this, they spent little time talking about themselves and talking more about their destination.
 They’ve created a lot of content, especially articles about Dubai and its surroundings.

 The Chinese know nothing about this tiny Gulf country.
-This “educational campaign” is indispensable in order to open up the interest of this Gulf country and achieve the goal of investment.
+This “educational campaign” is indispensable in order to open up the interest of this Gulf country and achieve the goal of an investment.

 One of the examples they talked about is the similarities between Dubai and China: the 22,500-square-meter indoor ski area in the center of the city.
 They are very good at creating content.
 KOL (leading opinion leaders) even share their content for free.
 Usually need to pay for something.